ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2021/onedrive-sharepoint.md

 This also extends to search.
 When files are in SharePoint, anybody with the permissions to see it will also be able to find it within [Microsoft Search](/microsoft-365/microsoft-search-introduction/), unless search indexing is turned off for that SharePoint site.

-## Columns, views, and content types
+## Columns, Views, and Content Types

 SharePoint brings a pile of functionality that isn’t available in OneDrive.
 These include: